 Located at the very top of the Baltics, Tallinn makes you wonder.
-What would it look like?
+What does it look like?
 How’s the atmosphere?
 Many visitors of the city spend much of their time visiting the “must-sees” like the beautiful architectural buildings, cathedrals and the great museums that Tallinn has to offer.
 Nothing wrong with that of course, but you will spend much of your time queuing with fellow tourists.

 Museum of the year

-Throughout the building’s seven floors it has space for permanent exhibitions and halls for big scale temporary art projects.
-On top of that, there’s an entertainment center, a library, studios for local and international artists, a cinema, music arena, café, restaurant, and so on and so forth.
+Throughout the building’s seven floors there is space for permanent exhibitions and halls for large-scale temporary art projects.
+On top of that, there’s an entertainment center, a library, studios for local and international artists, a cinema, music arena, café, restaurant and more.
 It’s a real hub for Estonian culture and if you have 2-3 free days in Tallinn, then definitely visit this place.

 Decaying Olympic grandeur